Swedish Argentines: David Emanuel Wahlberg

 David Emanuel Wahlberg was a Swedish sports writer and editor who covered the 1912 Summer Olympics and became president of the sports organization LAIF from 1937 to 1939.
 In 1923 he became a pastor in Buenos Aires, Argentina.
 On 15 September 1927, his wife Jenny Katarina Wågberg died and on 28 February 1929, he left Argentina with his four children and returned to Sweden where he married his housekeeper, Bertha Debora Engström.
 He worked for a few different congregations until 1936 when he moved to Långsele.

-King Carl XVI Gustaf

-King Carl XVI Gustaf has made several private visits to Argentina in recent years.
-The King and Queen make visits to neighbouring Brazil, but the visits to Argentina have been to check on large tracts of undervalued land that the King has acquired during the last few years.

-His ancestor Jean Baptiste Bernadotte who became Karl XIV Johan also had an interest in Argentina.
-It is believed that he sent the soldier Johan Adam Graaner to Argentina in 1816 to find out what his chances were of claiming the throne of a potential Argentine monarchy.
-Graaner was the only foreigner present at the declaration of independence from Spain, and his questions raised suspicion.